-The Hall of Hades is truly monolithic, with a uniform river passage flanked by innumerable resting places of the dead.
-This goes on for twenty miles and then ends at a wall of churning gray clouds.
-This wall of clouds is the boundary between Bal-Kriav and the Gray Wastes.
-The river that flows down past the vaults, tombs, and mausoleums is the Ghost River.
-This is a fitting name, because the area is haunted by apparitions, spirits, restless souls, groaning spirits, and your standard ghosts.
+The Hall of Hades is truly monolithic, with a uniform canal flanked by innumerable resting places of the dead.
+This goes on for twenty miles, ending in the southeast at a wall of churning gray clouds, the Gloom Wall, a bridge between Bal-Kriav and the Gray Wastes.
+The canal is the Ghost River to the Ebonmurk.
+It passes great vaulted passages and their hundred vaults.
+Aptly named, the area is haunted by apparitions, spirits, restless souls, groaning spirits, and your ghosts.

 The Gloom Wall may be one-way for most, but the spirits that have crossed over from this realm can sometimes come back from the Gray Wastes.
-These weak souls still have an attachment to their old lives and refuse to yield to the glory of Hades' domain.
-It is the duty of us to shepherd the lost to their next home.
+Hapless souls, they have an attachment to their old lives, refusing to yield to the glory of Hades' domain.

 - Hlaventad, of the Caretakers - "The Lost Souls"

 The Hall of Hades are defended by a sect of Hades followers called the Caretakers.
 These priests move freely among the spirits and ghosts that haunt the area.
-This is a boon from Hades and something gained by any devout worshipper of that god as soon as they set foot in the area.
-The Caretakers maintain the place, train new priests and send them out into the world to spread the gospel, and defend the area from any who seek to plunder the ancient crypts.
+This is a boon from Hades and something gained by any devout worshiper of that god as soon as they set foot in the area.
+The Caretakers also maintain the place, training new priests and sending them out into the world as proselytizers.

-Today, the Halls of Hades, for a fee, is a place where bodies are placed so that they cannot be resurrected, or they can be resurrected at a later time to serve a special purpose.
+For a fee, the Halls of Hades can be used to store the bodies of those restricted from resurrecting, or to be brought back at a later time.
 Getting bodies into the place is easy, getting them out for resurrection is not.
 Generally, the Church of Hades is against resurrection, but if enough of an offering is made, exceptions have been made.
 Truly remarkable individuals are the hardest to get out of the Hall of Hades, with deals between Higher Powers the most common reason.